Sherman Coolidge: Marriage and family

 Sherman met Grace D. Wetherbee, the daughter of an affluent New York City couple Mr. and Mrs. Gardner Wetherbee, on an Arapaho reservation in Wyoming in 1899.
 He was working as a missionary at the time.
 Grace, who had studied in the deaconess house in New York City, came west with Bishop Talbot with family from Pennsylvania to assist him in his missionary work at the Wind River Reservation.
 Coolidge made trips to New York and Grace came west again in 1901.
 Grace left a comfortable lifestyle that her father, owner of the Hotel Manhattan, then the tallest hotel in the world, provided for her.

 The couple married on October 8, 1902 by Rev. F. J. Roberts at Fort Washakie, Wyoming.
 Their union created a stir.
 Newspaper headlines, like "Society Girl's Heart and Hand Captured by an Indian", reflect the horror of a white woman marrying a Native American.

-The Coolidges adopted two Native American girls, one of Shoshone heritage and another who was an Arapaho, both whom were born in Wyoming.
+The Coolidges adopted two Native American girls, one of Shoshone heritage and another who was an Arapaho, both of whom were born in Wyoming.
 The girls studied in Pennsylvania at the Carlisle Indian Industrial School.
 Effie was born about 1898 and Virgie two years later.
 They also had Sarah, who was born in 1907 in Utah, and Sophia born about 1913 in Minnesota.

 Grace Wetherbee Coolidge wrote extensively about her experiences working amongst the Indians.
 Collier's Weekly and The Outlook Magazine published her accounts.
 In 1917, a collection of her works was published as "Teepee Neighbors", a series of touching brief stories of life on the Wind River Reservation in the early twentieth century.